Do you know how much is your net worth at this very moment?

 And high level of control usually makes us feel more secure in life and finances.

-Best tools to track your net worth
+Best net worth calculators

 You can go all ‘professional’ and use one of the really sophisticated tools like Personal Capital or YNAB.
 Problem is that these work best for people in the US (particularly Personal Capital).